 - You can mix 1 or 2 tablespoons of apple cider vinegar to 8 ounces (250 ml) of water and skip the beer completely.
 Wash it the same way as you would wash it with the beer.

 - As with the beer, using vinegar rinse on daily basis, can dry your hair out.
 So use but do not over-use it.
-If you are looking for other natural ways, there is a few others that you can choose from.
+If you are looking for other natural ways, there are a few others that you can choose from.